What is Sexual Assault?

 - Speak to a counselor at the University Counseling Center.

-- Receive advocacy and support by contacting the Interpersonal Violence Prevention Coordinator and/or Crime Victims Assistance Center.
+- Receive advocacy and support by contacting the Crime Victims Assistance Center or the Dean of Students Case Management and Advocacy.

 - For additional information and steps to recovery visit our Support is Available webpage.